gatsbyjs/gatsby/docs/docs/api-files-gatsby-config.md

 ### Mixed plugins

-You can add both plugins with options and without.
+You can add plugins with and without options in the same array.
 Your site's config file could look like this:

 ```javascript:title=gatsby-config.js
 module.exports = {